 Role/function of essential plant nutrients

-Deficiency of an element: When an essential element is at a low concentration in the plant tissues it will result in the decrease in normal growth of the plant, affect the crop yield and produce more or less distinct deficiency symptoms.
+Deficiency of an element: When an essential element is at a low concentration in the plant tissues it will result in a decrease in normal growth of the plant, affect the crop yield, and produce more or less distinct deficiency symptoms.